mdorn/okta-dev-workshop/README.md

 npm install
 ```

-Create a `.env` file in the root of the project directory with the following variables populated appropriately:
+Create a `.env` in the `custom-login` directory with the following variables populated with the values for environment:

     ISSUER=https://SUBDOMAIN.okta.com/oauth2/default
     CLIENT_ID=YOUR_PKCE_CLIENT_ID